SethClydesdale/forumactif-edge/README.md

 **Q : Is the installation safe ?
 Does it collect any data ?**

-**A :** Yes, there's nothing to worry about !
+**A :** Yes the installation is safe, there's nothing to worry about !
 Forumactif Edge collects no data during or after the installation.
-We're completely transparent, if you have any doubts feel free to review our source code !
+We're completely transparent, if you have any doubts feel free to review our source code or [contact us](http://fmdesign.forumotion.com/t702-forumactif-edge-installation-questions#13928) to answer your questions !

 **Q : Why isn't Forumactif Edge in my language ?**